Guide: Garage Door Weather Seal

 Reverse angle mount seal is a common weather seal in industrial settings or metal buildings.
 The seal attaches to the reverse angle used to mount garage door track.

-Panel weatherstripping is a V-shaped seal that is used to seal gaps between the panels of typically older, wood garage doors that do not interlock or have grooves that come together when closed.
+Panel weatherstripping is a V-shaped seal that is used to seal between garage door panels of typically older, wood garage doors that do not interlock or have grooves that come together when closed.
 The weatherstripping is a self-adhesive that is placed between the panels of the door.
 Many modern garage doors today have interlocking panels that do not require the need for panel weatherstripping.

 Safety Disclaimer: In order to see all procedures completely, there may be safety measures that are not taken by our actors.
 Be sure to follow any and all proper safety requirements and refer to your manufacturer’s installation manual for details.
 Your health and safety is the #1 concern.
 Failure to understand/follow the recommendations in the course could result in property damage, personal injury or death.
 While all efforts are made to provide accurate information and guidance, it is impossible to predict all door circumstances.
 Accordingly, the user agrees that the user of this video; products and information contained herein are at your own risk.
 In no event shall Service Spring be liable for any property damage, personal injury/death, or any other loss or damage that may result from your use of the information and products provided on this video.
 All information contained within this site is provided “as-is” without warranty expressed or implied.
 User assumes all responsibility/risk for use of information and products purchased.
 If you have any doubts about your ability to perform the work safely, we recommend you contact another door professional to complete your repair.